Shrek 2 poster

 The inciting incident occurs at 11 minutes when The royal messenger delivers an invitation to a ball in Far Far Away to celebrate Fiona's marriage, forcing Shrek to confront meeting his in-laws who expect a Prince Charming, not an ogre..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Shrek and Fiona arrive at the castle for dinner.
+This demonstrates the protagonist's commitment to Shrek and Fiona arrive at the castle for dinner.
 The King and Queen are horrified to see Fiona has married an ogre.
 The disastrous dinner ends with the King rejecting Shrek, making it clear he's not welcome in the family., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Shrek (as a human) reunites with Fiona (also human) at the ball.
+Structural examination shows that this crucial beat Shrek (as a human) reunites with Fiona (also human) at the ball.
 They dance together and seem perfect, but Fiona doesn't know it's Shrek - she thinks he's still an ogre at home.
 False victory: Shrek sees they work as humans, but it's built on deception., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Shrek is captured and imprisoned, seemingly unable to stop Fiona's wedding to Prince Charming.
 He believes he's lost Fiona forever and that she's better off without him.
-His dream of acceptance has died., demonstrates the protagonist at their lowest point.
+His dream of acceptance has died., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Shrek realizes Fiona loved him as an ogre - he doesn't need to change to be worthy of love.
 He breaks out with his friends and fairy tale creatures, choosing to fight for Fiona as his true self, not as a human., demonstrating the transformation achieved throughout the journey.